-Figure 11.7: Stepping Target Along Long Slit to Increase Dynamic Range.
+Figure 11.7: Stepping Target Along Long Slit to dither hot pixels or improve spatial sampling.
 This example shows the pattern STIS-ALONG-SLIT, with NUMBER_OF_POINTS = 5 and POINT_SPACING = 0.15 (arcsec).

 ALONG-SLIT

 Figure 11.8: Stepping Target Perpendicular to Slit to Map 2-D Region of Sky.
 This example shows the pattern STIS-PERP-TO-SLIT, with NUMBER_OF_POINTS = 5 and POINT_SPACING = 0.2 (arcsec).